telerik/xamarin-forms-docs/controls/listview/getting-started/listview-getting-started-register-renderer.md

 # Register the RadListView renderer

+>important With R2 2017 release of UI for Xamarin you do not need to manually define control renderers.
+The following instructions are valid for versions prior R2 2017.

 ## Android Project

 You have to add the following lines to the **MainActivity.cs** file outside the scope of the namespace just after the using statements: